For January, I challenged myself only to use my Instant Pot for the entire month.

 - Each recipe made a lot of food, which provided me with a lot of leftovers.
 This was great because I didn't have to spend a lot of money on lunch supplies, and it gave us plenty of food for extra dinners on the nights I didn't feel like cooking.
 If you are going to do a monthly meal plan of Instant Pot meals and you have a smaller family, I highly recommend that you plan for leftover days, so food doesn't go to waste.
 If you need help with meal planning, consider $5 Meal Plan as an option.

 - Have a planned grocery shopping list!
 Use this list to see if any of the ingredients you are going to buy are on sale or can be substituted for ones that are on sale.
-The website and smartphone apps I currently LOVE using are Ibotta, Walmart Savings Catcher, Ebates / Rakuten, Fetch Rewards, Capital One Shopping and the Krazy Coupon Lady.
+The website and smartphone apps I currently LOVE using are Ibotta, Walmart Savings Catcher, Ebates / Rakuten, Fetch Rewards, and the Krazy Coupon Lady.

 I spent a total of $242 on groceries and $52 on eating out in January.
 That brings my total food spending to $294.
 Every month, I allocate $400 to my food budget, and I use the cash in my food envelope for eating out and grocery trips.
 I have a small family, just my son, my boyfriend, and myself.